-The joint venture Ferrovial Agroman Laing O'Rouke is designing and building the Northern Line Extension (NLE).
+Preparation works started at these sites in spring 2015.
+The joint venture Ferrovial Agroman Laing O'Rouke is designing and building the NLE.

 Documents related to the project, including those in support of our Transport & Works Act Order (TWAO) application, noise monitoring reports and all but the most recent community communications, are on the Northern line extension page in Publications & reports.

 The Northern line extension (NLE) will improve transport links and public spaces in the area and is essential to support the transformation of Vauxhall, Nine Elms and Battersea, a designated regeneration area on the South Bank.